VGNMN: Video-grounded Neural Module Network to Video-Grounded Language Tasks: Related Work

 \subsection{Video-Language Understanding}

-Video QA has been a proxy for evaluating a model's understanding capability of language and video and the task is treated as a visual information retrieval task. \citet{jang2017tgif, gao2018motion, jiangdivide} propose to learn attention guided by question global representation to retrieve spatial-level and temporal-level visual features. \citet{li2019beyond, fan2019heterogeneous, jiangreasoning} model interaction between all pairs of question token-level representations and temporal-level features of the input video through similarity matrix, memory networks, and graph networks respectively. \citet{gao2019structured, le2019learning, le2020hierarchical, leimulti, huang2020location} extends the previous approach by dividing a video into equal segments, sub-sampling video frames, or considering object-level representations of input video.
-We propose to replace token-level and global question representations with compositional question representations of specific entities and actions.
-Visual information is retrieved as a sequential reasoning program over these entities and actions for more transparent and accurate information extraction.
+The research of video-language understanding aims to develop a model's joint understanding capability of language, video, and their interactions. \citet{jang2017tgif, gao2018motion, jiangdivide} propose to learn attention guided by question global representation to retrieve spatial-level and temporal-level visual features. \citet{li2019beyond, fan2019heterogeneous, jiangreasoning} model interaction between all pairs of question token-level representations and temporal-level features of the input video through similarity matrix, memory networks, and graph networks respectively. \citet{gao2019structured, le2019learning, le2020hierarchical, leimulti, huang2020location} extends the previous approach by dividing a video into equal segments, sub-sampling video frames, or considering object-level representations of input video.
+We propose to replace token-level and global question representations with question representations composed of specific entities and actions.

+Recently, we have witnessed emerging techniques in video-language systems that exploit deep transformer-based architectures such as BERT \cite{devlin-etal-2019-bert} for pretraining multimodal representations \cite{li-etal-2020-hero, yang2020bert, Kim_Jeong_Kim_Kang_Kwak_2021, tang-etal-2021-decembert, lei2021less, zellersluhessel2021merlot} in very large-scale video-language datasets.
+While these systems can achieve impressive performance, they are not straightforward to apply in domains with limited data such as video-grounded dialogues.
+Moreover, as we shown in our qualitative examples, our approach facilitates better interpretability through the output of decoded functional programs.